SpongePowered/SpongeDocs/source/plugin/commands/childcommands.rst

 =================

-If a command has child commands, a :javadoc:`CommandExecutor`, set through :javadoc:`Builder#executor(CommandExecutor)` and the parameters for the executor are set to optional.
+If a command has child commands, a :javadoc:`CommandExecutor`, set through :javadoc:`Builder#executor(CommandExecutor)`, and the parameters for the executor become optional.

 What happens with errors in selection and argument parsing of child commands is dependent on whether this parent executor exists.
 If a parent executor has not been set, and if the requested child command could not be found or the